yakout/yakout.github.io/_posts/2026-01-16-shameless-ai.md

 ### The New Hierarchy of Languages

 We are witnessing a fundamental shift in the stack.
 I grew up as an "artisanal software engineer," manually writing complex C code and feeling that rush when it compiled without errors.
-I’m glad I had that experience—much like learning Assembly to understand the hardware.
+I’m glad I had that experience.
+Much like learning Assembly to understand the hardware.
 It gave me a mental model of how things work under the hood that the next generation might never have to develop at the same level of detail.

 But we are moving one layer up.
 C, C++, Java, and other coding languages are becoming the new "low-level" languages.
 Human language is becoming the standard "High-Level Language."
 And who knows?
 Maybe in the future, we won’t even need human language in the loop at all, and we might be able to ship things at the speed of inference + thoughts.